-In the Philippines, there’s an animal that appears on the one peso coin.
-Basketball teams are named after the same animal, as is a widely used public vehicle in the country – the Tamaraw FX.
+In the Philippines, there’s an animal that appeared on the one peso coin.
+Basketball teams are named after the same animal, as was a widely used public vehicle in the country – the Tamaraw FX.
 A bill is also pending to declare the tamaraw as the country’s national land animal.

 The tamaraw can be distinguished from the carabao or domesticated water buffalo used as farm animals across Asia by its smaller size, v-shaped horns, and light markings on the face.
 They’re found only in the highland meadows and forests of Mindoro Island, about 130 kilometers south of Manila.

 Despite the animal’s iconic status however, tamaraw numbers have dropped drastically over the years.
 This year, following a hopeful spike in numbers in the previous year, the Tamaraw Conservation Program (TCP), a special project of the government, reported a significant slump in the population of the country’s largest endemic land animal.
 The International Union for the Conservation of Nature (IUCN) lists tamaraws as “critically endangered.”

 I joined this year’s population count in April at Mounts Iglit-Baco Natural Park, along with rangers, government employees, NGO workers, and volunteers, who camped out for five days.
 We hiked for five hours along mostly open trails baking under the summer sun, to reach Magawang, which harbours the highest concentration of tamaraws in the protected area.
 Aside from Philippine warty pigs, we spotted island-endemic species along the hiking trails like Mindoro racket-tail parrots and a Mindoro striped rat, affirming the exceptional biodiversity of the mountain range.